2013 Valdresekspressen hijacking: Events

-The bus was travelling on Nor-Way Bussekspress' long-distance Valdresekspressen route between Årdalstangen and Oslo when it was hijacked at about 5.30 pm on Fylkesvei 53 between Øvre Årdal, a village in the municipality of Årdal in Vestland county, and Tyin in the neighbouring municipality of Vang in Innlandet county.
+The bus was travelling on Nor-Way Bussekspress' long-distance Valdresekspressen route between Årdalstangen and Oslo when it was hijacked at about 5.30 pm on Fylkesvei 53 between Øvre Årdal, a village in Årdal Municipality in Vestland county, and Tyin in the neighbouring Vang Municipality in Innlandet county.
 The driver and both passengers were killed with a knife.
 The suspect gave himself up voluntarily; he had self-inflicted knife wounds and was taken to a hospital.

 Wrongly thinking a tunnel was closed, the police took over an hour to drive to the isolated location; the situation was initially reported as a road accident, and before emergency responders arrived, some passersby had tried unsuccessfully to persuade the man to open the door.

 The fire brigade and ambulance service arrived on the scene before the police and captured the suspect.
 Counter-terrorism police had been alerted but were called off after the suspect was taken into custody.

 Suspect and victims

 Suspect

 The suspected hijacker was a man from South Sudan born in 1982 who had applied for asylum in Norway in April 2013.
 The application was turned down in June on the basis that he had previously applied for asylum in Spain.
 He was settled in Årdal in August.
 He hijacked the bus the day before he was to be returned to Spain.
 However, according to authorities, he had not been informed that he was about to be deported.

 According to Frode Forfang, director of the Norwegian Directorate of Immigration, the man stated in an interview with the police upon arrival in Norway that he had psychiatric problems and cited health problems as grounds for seeking asylum in Norway.
 The authorities had not considered that his behaviour raised security concerns.

-In September 2014, he died from injuries sustained from jumping off a roof in prison.